 When I was in the second or third grade, children’s book writer Walter Dean Myers visited my Harlem elementary school for an informal career day.
 My wide eyes scanned his salt and pepper afro and infectious smile as we sat Indian style on the itchy wool carpet that had somehow survived decades of story time in Ms. Gatling‘s cluttered classroom.

 Words leaped gracefully from the page and off his tongue as the neighborhood legend read aloud from one of his picture books.
 The title escapes me, as does much of what we discussed that day, but I remember the authority of his voice so vividly.
 His delivery was effortless, and he had full command of the power of his words.
 They were so clearly his own and, yet, there they were on the page for us to share.
 He took something deeply personal and transformed it into art.

 Through writing, he found the language to make his story so universal and so timeless that, even with decades between us, his words still felt as if they were stuck in the back of my throat.
 That day, I decided that I, too, wanted to be a writer.
 I had my own stories to tell.

 More than 20 years later, I am still engaged in the ceaseless process of becoming a better writer.
-Years of trial an error as both a student of writing and teacher of it have inspired a personal theory of writing that that has been painful, tedious, but no less rewarding, in practice.
+Years of trial an error as both a student of writing and teacher of it have inspired a personal theory of writing that has been painful and tedious, but no less rewarding, in practice.
 Here are some fundamental truths I learned about writing, the hard way.